 A splice joint is a method of joining two members, end to end in woodworking.
 The splice joint is used when the material being joined is not available in the length required.
 It is an alternative to other joints, such as the butt joint and the scarf joint.
 Splice joints are stronger than unreinforced butt joints, and have the potential to be stronger than a scarf joint.
 They are more visible than a scarf joint but may be preferred when more strength is required.
 Splice joints are therefore most often used when structural elements are required in longer lengths than the available material.
 The most common form of the splice joint is the half lap splice, which is common in building construction, where it is used to join shorter lengths of timber into longer beams.
-The splice joint should never be used in quality furniture or door building.
+The splice joint should never be used in quality wood furnishings or door building.
 Many unscrupulous manufacturers offer furniture and doors made by this method, and the result is never positive.

 Understanding Door Terminology